 Food Services employs more than 75 professionals dedicated to providing excellence in all phases of child nutrition program operations.
 School meals, planned by a School Food Service and Nutrition Specialist, reflect the Dietary Guidelines for Americans and student preferences.
-Low cost, nutritious meals are served to more than 6,000 customers every day through breakfasts and lunches offered in all Bellingham Public Schools.
+Low cost, nutritious meals are served to more than 6,000 patrons every day through breakfasts and lunches offered in all Bellingham Public Schools.
 Food Services has received four USDA Regional Excellence awards for its lunch programs and the Washington Food Policy Action Center Golden Milk Carton Award for its breakfast program.

 Food Services Staff